 You can learn more about the four types of exercise at the National Institute on Aging’s site: Four Types of Exercise Can Improve Your Health and Physical Ability.

 Dietary approaches for MCI

 There is research to suggest that diet plays a role in dementia.
-However, it’s not yet clear what particular diet will prevent MCI progressing.
+However, it’s not yet clear what particular diet will prevent MCI from progressing in most people.

 Now, we still don’t know if daily cocoa would change the likelihood of having dementia a few years later.
-But it’s a promising result, and you can learn about more such promising foods in Dr. Greger’s book.
+But it’s encouraging news for those who like dark chocolate.